Scientific Name

 Origin

-This variety is native to Mexico, probably only at the type locality between San Pedro Yólox and Rio Grande in Oaxaca.
+Echeveria pulvinata var. frigida is native to Mexico, probably only at the type locality between San Pedro Yólox and Rio Grande in Oaxaca.
+It was distributed as Echeveria pulvinata 'Frosty' in 1983 (ISI 1390).

 Description

-Echeveria pulvinata var. frigida, also known as Echeveria pulvinata 'Frosty', is a lovely small shrubby succulent with thick stems tipped with rosettes of green spathulate leaves densely covered with white hairs.
+Echeveria pulvinata var. frigida, also known as Echeveria pulvinata 'Frosty', is a lovely small, shrubby succulent with thick stems tipped with rosettes of green spoon-shaped leaves densely covered with white hairs.
 The stems are also covered with white hairs.
-They grow up to 6 inches (15 cm) long, sometimes more, and up to 0.5 inches (1.2 cm) in diameter.
+They can grow up to 6 inches (15 cm) long, sometimes more, and up to 0.5 inches (1.2 cm) in diameter.

-Flowers are bell-shaped, up to 0.5 inches (1.3 cm) long, up to 0.4 inches (1 cm) in diameter, pale yellow at the base, becoming orange distally, with a magenta stripe along the keel.
-They appear on up to 4 inches (10 cm) long inflorescences, each with 17 to 19 flowers in spring, sometime later.
+The bell-shaped flowers can reach up to 0.5 inches (1.3 cm) in length and 0.4 inches (1 cm) in diameter.
+They are pale yellow at the base, becoming orange distally, with a magenta stripe along the keel.
+The flowers appear in inflorescences, with 17 to 19 flowers in spring and sometime later.
+The inflorescences can grow up to 4 inches (10 cm) long.

 Hardiness